-For a record, majority of road accidents involving motorcycles are caused by distractions.
+For a record, the majority of road accidents involving motorcycles are caused by distractions.
 These could be attributed to answering emergency phones or checking GPS navigations by taking off hands from the handlebars.
 With the advancement of technology, we now have the best Bluetooth motorcycle helmet to prevent such distractions.

 Bluetooth technology has pioneered a hands-free communication while riding our motorbikes.
 Moreover, it helps us enjoy music streaming on the go.
 Gone is the habit or the inconvenient of stopping at the side of the road to shuffle songs or to check your printed map.
 Also, the best Bluetooth motorcycle helmet makes it possible to communicate via intercom with other riders or your passenger.

 There’s more that I can say with the benefits of the Bluetooth technology in the motorcycle industry.
-To narrow down your search and save you costs, I have compiled a comprehensive list from a broad catalogue of the top Bluetooth motorbike helmets.
+To narrow down your search and save you costs, I have compiled a comprehensive list from a broad catalog of the top Bluetooth motorbike helmets.

 Without further ado, let’s delve into the list and see which one could be the best for your situation.
-For each product I include the pros and cons, as well as my verdict.
+For each product, I include the pros and cons, as well as my verdict.
 I will wrap the article with the buyer’s guide.

 FreedConn Bluetooth motorcycle helmet encompasses one of the best Bluetooth technologies in the motorbike industry.
 It makes communication with two more riders a cinch where you can update each other about directions or sudden plan changes.
 The voice quality it produces is crystal clear as long the other riders are within the maximum range.

-The 500m range is an adequate line of sight for a small group of riders to have an efficient communication with minimal interference such as winds.
+The 500m range is an adequate line of sight for a small group of riders to have efficient communication with minimal interference such as winds.
 What’s interesting with this helmet is that it features noise suppression and echo cancellation.
-However, at high speeds over 70mph the audio quality can be affected.
+However, at high speeds over 70mph, the audio quality can be affected.

 The helmet’s Bluetooth headsets come pre-installed, and so users should not worry about installations.
-It features the Bluetooth 3.0 that can make connectivity an absolute breeze.
+It features Bluetooth 3.0 that can make connectivity an absolute breeze.

 Not only will you be able to communicate with fellow riders, but also use the helmet as the multimedia device to enjoy music.
 Isn’t that great?
 Well, considering how boring it can get to ride for many hours with only highway noise irritating your ears, I consider that a great feature.

 The maximum talk time is 12 hours with the phone and 9 hours with the intercom.
 And when standby, it can last up to 120 hours.
-The technology is powered by the powerful polymer rechargeable 600mAh battery.
+The technology is powered by a powerful polymer rechargeable 600mAh battery.

 Moreover, you can enjoy GPS transmissions via your helmet with the Bluetooth capability.
-If your GPS system is compatible with Bluetooth, which I think is, you can sync with the helmet to get a live transmission, even the voice prompts for a total hands-free operation.
+If your GPS system is compatible with Bluetooth, which I think is, you can sync with the helmet to get a live transmission, even the voice prompts for total hands-free operation.
 Again, you can enjoy a hands-free selection of songs while also increasing the volumes with ease.

 That’s not all: the helmet can also make it easy to answer, redial or reject calls.
 With a simple button control, all these are achievable.
-It also features the blue LED.
+It also features a blue LED.
 One can also enjoy favorite radio stations with the built-in FM tuner to listen to the news or get traffic updates live.
 There’s actually more to this helmet.
 For safety reasons, it has DOT and ECE certifications.

 More on the design, it is sunproof and waterproof.
-That said, riding in the sun or amid heavy downpours will not be a problem to you.
+That said, riding in the sun or amid heavy downpours will not be a problem for you.
 Bluetooth handsets are water-sensitive, so choosing a waterproof helmet should be a priority.
 Thanks to this durable plastic injection molding technology for the waterproof features.
 The built goggles will play a significant part in providing a 95% protection against sun rays.

 Other worth considering features include the frequency of 2.4Ghz and the total weight of 4.05 pounds.
 Again, the helmet is available in a variety of colors.